Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.04 team ERA that ranks 13th among all league pitching staffs.
+- The Orioles have the 13th-ranked team ERA across all MLB pitching staffs (4.04).

-- The Orioles surrender the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- The Orioles give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- Irvin makes the start for the Orioles, his 12th of the season.
-He is 1-3 with a 4.78 ERA and 58 strikeouts in 64 2/3 innings pitched.
+- Bradish goes for his 10th victory when he makes the start for the Orioles, his 25th of the season.
+He is 9-6 with a 3.03 ERA and 130 strikeouts in 133 2/3 innings pitched.

-- In his last time out on Friday against the Colorado Rockies, the lefty tossed six innings, giving up four earned runs while surrendering six hits.
+- In his last outing on Saturday against the Colorado Rockies, the righty threw six innings, allowing two earned runs while surrendering six hits.

-- The 29-year-old has amassed a 4.78 ERA and 8.2 strikeouts per nine innings in 19 games this season, while allowing a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.